zkniebel/SitecoreUML/Documentation/chapter1.md

 ### Backlog \(Coming Soon\)

+* Rewrite of logic for importing from Sitecore to leverage newer, more performant service and logic that were written for SitecoreDXG \(see below\)
-* Introduces a new CLI tool to be used for generating [metadata-json](https://github.com/staruml/metadata-json) \(.mdj\) files directly from Sitecore and using [mdgen](https://github.com/staruml/mdgen) to auto-generate the HTML documentation, for use in CI/CD builds
+* Introduces SitecoreDXG, a new CLI tool to be used for generating [metadata-json](https://github.com/staruml/metadata-json) \(.mdj\) files directly from Sitecore and using [mdgen](https://github.com/staruml/mdgen) to auto-generate the HTML documentation, for use in CI/CD builds
+  * This will be a new product in the StarUML family, not directly a part of SitecoreUML
+  * SitecoreDXG is currently in alpha testing
 * Adds support for deploying specific diagram sets
 * Sitecore 7 Support
 * Optional Template ID Generation and Preservation Support